docsforadobe/after-effects-scripting-guide/docs/items/item.md

 **Description**

 The FolderItem object for the folder that contains this item.
-If this item is at the top level of the project, this is the project’s root folder (`app.project.rootFolder`).
+If this item is at the top level of the project, this is the project's root folder (`app.project.rootFolder`).
 You can use [ItemCollection.addFolder()](itemcollection.md#itemcollection-addfolder) to add a new folder, and set this value to put items in the new folder.

 **Type**